 You likely identify yourself with your job.
 In western society, what you do is more important than who you are as a person.
 And after so many years of working (full-time), it’s not surprising if your job has become a part of you.

 But you need to know that you’re more than your job.
 You have defining qualities and interests that are also a part of your identity.
 But because your job consumed most of your daily life, these other qualities faded more into the background.

 When you transition into retirement, you can feel a loss of identity.
 Questions as: Who am I?
 What do I like?
 Start to arise.
 So you need to rediscover who you are and your value in retirement again.
 And this process takes a bit of time.

-And one of the best ways to explore who you are is trying out new things and getting out of your comfort zone.
+One of the best ways to explore who you are is by trying out new things and getting out of your comfort zone.
 And that means doing things you’ve never done before or things you haven’t done for a while.

 - Makes you learn a new side of yourself,

 - Makes you more flexible when unexpected things happen in life.

 - And learning new things throughout your life also contributes to happiness.